The Helicopter Museum: History

-Throughout its development, the trustees have been led by ap Rees, who has also been responsible for sourcing and acquiring many rare aircraft for the collection.
-By 2012, some 45 helicopters and autogyros in the museum qualified for the highest benchmark status in the National Aviation Heritage Register, including a number of sole prototypes and others that were the only examples in the country.
+Throughout its development, the trustees have sourced and acquired many rare aircraft for the collection.
+By 2012, around 45 helicopters and autogyros in the museum qualified for the highest benchmark status in the National Aviation Heritage Register, including a number of sole prototypes and others that were the only examples in the country.
 The museum continues to restore and display many types of helicopters from various countries and purposes.

 Collection

 The museum's collection of helicopters exceeds 80 complete rotorcraft, with others under restoration or only partly complete.
 The museum features many foreign helicopters, particularly Soviet-era and Eastern European craft, for example the Kamov Ka-26 Hoodlum and the Mi-24 Hind, and more modern ones such as the EH-101.

 In 2008, several parts of the Boeing Vertol XCH-62, prototype of the largest helicopter ever built in the western countries, were sent to the Helicopter Museum to be exhibited there.
 The XCH-62 was scrapped in 2005 at the United States Army Aviation Museum, where it was previously displayed.
 More recently the museum has added a Mil Mi-8, a former Italian Guardia di Finanza Agusta A109, an Agusta Bell 206C JetRanger, a Gyrodyne QH-50D, a Super Puma and a Piasecki H-21.
 The museum also holds two record-breakers: Westland Lynx G-LYNX which has held the absolute helicopter world speed record since 1986, and the first production Aerospatiale Dauphin which holds the Paris-London-Paris city centres speed record.